Galactic Dust Extinction Service: Program Interface

 regSize a decimal number 5.0 The regSize is the size of image cutout in decimal degrees which defaults to 5.0 degrees.

-Note: The following examples can be run by clicking their links; examples 1 through 3 produce valid results while 4 through 6 are examples of the error conditions.
+Note: The following examples can be run by clicking their links; examples 1-3 produce valid results while 4-6 are errors.

 1. nph-dust?locstr=m51

-Generates area statistics for the area centered on object "m51" and produces image cutouts with default image size of 5.0 degrees (see the output from Example 1 in the XML Output session below).
+Generates area statistics for the area centered on object "m51" and produces image cutouts with default image size of 5.0 degrees (see the output from Example 1 in XML Output below).

 Generates area statistics for the area centered on object "m101" and produces image cutout sizes of 2.0 degrees.